sudara/deepjargon/definitions/numpy.md

 Python Matrix library.

 Rhymes with lumpy.
 Just kidding.
-Rhymes with "some pie."
+Rhymes with "some pie" or "dumb guy."

-Always imported like so:
+Always seen imported like so:

 `import numpy as np`